panubo/docker-mailserver/README.md

-# Mailserver
+# Mailserver Image

-All in one mailserver designed to work with [Mailmanager](https://github.com/voltgrid/mailmanager) for user account creation and management.
+All in one mailserver image designed to work with [Mailmanager](https://github.com/voltgrid/mailmanager) for user account creation and management.

-[Roundcube](https://github.com/macropin/docker-roundcube) is a great webmail that works well with this container.
+[Roundcube](https://github.com/macropin/docker-roundcube) is a great webmail that works well with this image.

 Features: